 Unexcused absences are not tolerated and must be reported.
-Faculty are required to keep attendance records.
+Faculty are encouraged to be attentive to students with excessive absences.
 Students remain responsible for all missed class responsibilities while absent from class due to certain life events that prevent a student from being in a class or laboratory session.
-Faculty must include an attendance policy in the class syllabus, which includes a reference to the all-college policy.
+Faculty must include an attendance policy in the class syllabus, which includes a reference to this all-college policy.